 Carefully invert the End rafter structure completed in the previous stages and using your assistants, lift it into place as shown here.
-Lower the slots in the rafter ends onto marking on the rafter/runners or into the intermediate post tops depending on whether you also will be installing walls/rails.
+Lower the slots in the rafter ends into the slots on to the marking on the rafters or into the intermediate post tops depending on whether you also will be installing walls/rails.

-Now secure each of the End rafters in place with a 200mm coach-screw driven down into the rafter/runner/post.
+Now secure each of the End rafters in place with a 200mm coach-screw driven down into the rafter-runner/post.